 She speaks highly of the schools and establishments she has worked with.
 She has had great colleagues and Professional development opportunities.

 Are you interested in teaching internationally?
 Sign up to Teacher Horizons to see school profiles and salary packages– it’s free.

 Jo’s chat was overflowing with valuable advice.
 Her own journey is a testament to hard work, flexibility and embracing the unknown.
 Her international journey started with little more than the PGCE training and now she is training teachers in PNG.
 She speaks highly of the opportunity that international school teaching allows including getting to work with interesting and developing schools, learning as you go.
 She states: “Have faith.
 Don’t be scared of the unknown.
 Don’t believe the media completely.
 Talk to people there.
 Talk to the schools.
 Ask to be put in touch.
-Speak to advisors at Teacher Horizons, we all know the schools and areas so well.”
+Speak to Advisers at Teacher Horizons, we all know the schools and areas so well.”

 Beyond the Classroom.

 Jo felt a great sense of social responsibility, born from the places she had been in.
 Take Russia for example, with its vast inequality that is often masked from the world.
 Living and working internationally definitely has its way of sparking or igniting a fire within to do something greater than just earning a salary.
 It is impossible not to when faced with stark realities often in contrast to home comforts.
 Education in emergencies was of interest to Jo, so she did a masters in international management focusing on Education development.
 This has led her to her current role.